 MSc thesis project proposal

-Audio denoising is a critical component in modern voice-controlled devices, digital assistants, and other audio-centric applications.
+Audio denoising is critical in modern voice-controlled devices, digital assistants, and other audio-centric applications.
 The increasing demand for high-quality audio and low-power consumption necessitates the development of efficient and effective denoising techniques.
 This master's project aims to design, implement, and evaluate a neuromorphic hardware accelerator optimized for audio denoising tasks, taking advantage of the parallelism, low power consumption, and real-time processing capabilities of neuromorphic computing.

 Assignment